-Over the course of the company's history, we have entered into incentive bonus agreements ("IBAs") with certain employees who have been integral to our success as a means to attract and retain such individuals.
-The IBAs provide for payments in connection with certain liquidity events, including an initial public offering ("IPO"), with a bonus paid on or soon following the closing of a liquidity event (the "Closing Bonus") and an additional bonus paid following such liquidity event based on continued employment with us for retention purposes (the "Retention Bonus").
-In connection with the IPO, we expect to pay Closing Bonuses, payable in cash and/or stock or a combination thereof, with an aggregate value, based on the midpoint of the range set forth on the cover page of the prospectus, of approximately \$, and additional Retention Bonuses payable in restricted stock units with an aggregate value of approximately \$.
-Each \$1.00 increase or decrease in the initial public offering price per share of Class A common stock from the midpoint of the estimated price range set forth on the cover page of this prospectus would increase or decrease the aggregate value of the Closing Bonuses by approximately \$ million and would increase or decrease the aggregate value of the Retention Bonuses by approximately \$ million.
-The Retention Bonus restricted stock units vest over time, up to 48 months, depending on the employee.
-The number of shares of stock or restricted stock units issued as part of the Closing Bonus and Retention Bonus shall be determined by dividing the amount of the respective bonus by the offering price that is set by our underwriters in connection with the IPO, rounding the result to the nearest whole share.
+Over the course of the Company's history, we have entered into incentive bonus agreements ("IBAs") with certain team members who have been integral to our success as a means to attract and retain such individuals.
+The IBAs provide for payments in connection with certain liquidity events, including an initial public offering, with a bonus paid on or soon following the closing of a liquidity event (the "Closing Bonus") and an additional bonus that may be payable to certain team members following such liquidity event based on continued employment with us for retention purposes (the "Retention Bonus").
+In connection with this offering, we expect to pay Closing Bonuses, payable in cash and/or stock or a combination thereof, with an aggregate value, based on the midpoint of the range set forth on the cover page of the prospectus, of approximately \$291.2 million, and additional Retention Bonuses payable in RSUs with an aggregate value of approximately \$65.6 million.
+Each \$1.00 increase or decrease in the initial public offering price per share of Class A common stock from the midpoint of the estimated price range set forth on the cover page of this prospectus would increase or decrease the aggregate value of the Closing Bonuses by approximately \$2.3 million and would increase or decrease the aggregate value of the Retention Bonuses by approximately \$0.6 million.
+Each \$1.00 increase in the initial public offering price per share of Class A common stock from the midpoint of the estimated price range set forth on the cover page of this prospectus would increase the aggregate number of shares of Class A common stock issued in connection with the Closing Bonuses and Retention Bonuses by approximately 57,476.
+Each \$1.00 decrease in the initial public offering price per share of Class A common stock from the midpoint of the estimated price range set forth on the cover page of this prospectus would decrease the aggregate number of shares of Class A common stock issued in connection with the Closing Bonuses and Retention Bonuses by approximately 63,352.
+An increase or decrease in the number of shares of Class A common stock issued and sold in this offering would have no impact on the amount of bonuses.
+The Retention Bonus RSUs vest over as long as 48 months, depending on the employee.
+The number of shares of Class A common stock or RSUs issued as part of the Closing Bonus and Retention Bonus shall be determined by dividing the amount of the respective bonus by the offering price that is set by our underwriters in connection with this offering, rounding the result to the nearest whole share.